NOTE 1: BACKGROUND OF THE COMPANY AND MATERIAL ACCOUNTING POLICIES:1 Background of the Company

 (iii) Classification and Subsequent Measurement: Financial liabilities

-Financial liabilities are classified as measured at amortised cost or FVTPL .
-A financial liability is classified as at FVPTL if it is classified as held for trading or it is a derivative or it is designated as such on initial recognition.
+Financial liabilities are classified as measured at amortised cost or FVTPL.
+A financial liability is classified as at FVTPL if it is classified as held for trading or it is a derivative or it is designated as such on initial recognition.
 Financial liabilities at FVTPL are measured at fair value and net gains and losses, including any interest expense, are recognised in profit or loss.
 Other financial liabilities are subsequently measured at amortised cost using the effective interest method.
 Interest expense and foreign exchange gain and losses are recognised in the statement of profit or loss.
 Any gain or loss on derecognition is also recognised in the statement of profit or loss.

-(iv) Impairment of financial assets:
+(v) Impairment of financial assets:

 Financial assets, other than those at FVTPL, are assessed for indicators of impairment at the end of each reporting period.
 The Company recognises a loss allowance for expected credit losses on financial asset.
 In case of trade receivables, the Company follows the simplified approach permitted by Ind AS 109 - Financial Instruments for recognition of impairment loss allowance.
-The application of simplified approach does not require the Company to track changes in credit risk.

-(v) Derecognition of financial assets and financial liabilities:
+(vi) Derecognition of financial assets and financial liabilities:Financial assets

 The Company derecognises a financial asset when the contractual rights to the cash flows from the financial asset expire, or it transfers the right to receive the contractual cash flows in a transaction in which substantially all of the risks and rewards of ownership of the financial asset are transferred or in which the Company neither transfers nor retains substantially all of the risks and rewards of ownership and does not retain control of the financial assets.

-I f the Company enters into transactions whereby it transfers assets recognised on its balance sheet but retains either all or substantially all of the risks and rewards of the transferred assets, the transferred assets are not derecognised.
+If the Company enters into transactions whereby it transfers assets recognised on its balance sheet but retains either all or substantially all of the risks and rewards of the transferred assets, the transferred assets are not derecognised.

 Financial Liabilities